*Please click on the pictures to read board member biographies.

-Michel Zaleski is the Chairman and President of the DREAM Project and a founder of DREAM.
+Michel Zaleski is a founder of the DREAM Project and served as the President of DREAM through 2018 and is currently Chairman of the Board.
 In 1995 he initiated a program that ultimately grew into DREAM by bringing Dartmouth College students down to teach in the Cabarete public schools and by funding major construction projects at a number of schools.

 He is an investor in companies and real estate and resides in New York City.
 He also has a home in Cabarete.
 Over the last 30 years, he has served on the Board of Directors of 16 companies including six publicly traded companies as well as many non-profit entities.
 He is a member of the Council on Foreign Relations, an Overseer of Dartmouth College’s Thayer School of Engineering, Chairman of the Board of the Soros Economic Development Fund, and a recent Trustee of an affiliate of the Museum of Modern Art: P.S.
 1 Institute of Contemporary Art.
 Michel is a graduate of Dartmouth College and its engineering school and holds a Masters degree from MIT.